-Our Government Relations priorities for 2015 are focused on federal support for research and innovation, skilled immigration reform, and patent protection.
+Our Government Relations priorities for 2016 are focused on federal support for research and innovation (including reauthorization of the America COMPETES Act), skilled immigration reform, and patent reform.
 IEEE-USA also continues to work in the areas of energy policy, communications and information policy, K-12 STEM education, entrepreneurship/innovation policy, transportation and aerospace policy, and emerging issues in medical technology policy.
 In addition, IEEE-USA is actively supporting IEEE's policy interests on the subjects of public access to scholarly publications, data and standards, federal participation in conferences, and supporting IEEE Board Initiatives to build an IEEE capability and process for global public policy.